Although headaches are a common symptom of brain tumors, the vast majority of headaches have other causes.

 - seizures

-- changes in personality or mood
+- changes in behavior or personality

 A tumor occurs when the DNA of a healthy cell changes or mutates in a way that allows the cell to grow rapidly.
 A brain tumor refers to a mass of abnormal cells that can develop in different areas of the brain.